Solving foundation problems that lead to sticking windows & doors

 If your windows and/or doors are sticking, jamming, or your doors have non-functioning locks, you could have a foundation problem.
 Other common signs include diagonal cracks at top corners of window and door openings, uneven floors, and window and door openings that aren’t square.

 If these sound like familiar foundation problems, call the experts at Ohio Basement Authority today to get an expert evaluation and foundation repair solution.
-We offer free estimates on all our services in Columbus, Springfield, Mansfield and throughout the surrounding areas.
+We offer free estimates on all our services in Columbus, Cincinnati, Dayton, Springfield, Mansfield and throughout southern Ohio.

 Any problem with a home can be distressing, and even more so when there’s a problem with your foundation.
 Foundation problems related to sticking windows and doors are among the most obvious and inconvenient of them all.